Have you been noticing that more and more moms are starting a blog?

 Bookmark this post and grab a coffee too 🙂

 When I started my mom blog, I had to learn almost everything from scratch.
 I even shared my journey on this blog in the first year.
 I want to help others learn about mom blogging so that they’re successful from day one.
+Think of this as a blog business plan example for you!

 I also feel that moms have another layer to blogging – managing the home and nurturing our kids.
 And for working moms, adding a full-time or part-time job to the mix.